YQQS/formfoss/doc/design/README.md

 ```
 ### description
 + id: the corresponding form
     - type: number
++ user_id: the corresponding user id to this userAnswer
+    - type: number
 + answers: answers user input for a corresponding form
     - id: the form item id